Ash: Apex Legends Abilities

 You may wonder, “how is it any different using the two-minute cooldown to reposition offensively instead of defensively?”
 By using Phase Breach to a new forward angle, you gain your team more space to work with and a higher chance at ending the fight in your favor.
 This means more loot, a better position in zone, and getting a step closer to winning the game.
 Ulting defensively is used exclusively for keeping you and your team alive to fight another day.
 Again, this can be the right choice in many situations, but much of Ash’s value as a character comes from being able to decisively close the gap to win fights.

 If anything, Ash should be played much more like Octane instead of Wraith.
 Both characters have a low cooldown ultimate that is very useful for making aggressive plays at a moment’s notice.
 They are both useful for rotation, albeit excelling in different kinds of rotations.
-Jump Pad has more horizontal potential, while Phase Breach brings much more vertical potential.
-Both ultimates can also be used to get players out of a sticky situation in a flash, even for a fully grouped team.
+Jump Pad has more horizontal potential, while Phase Breach brings much more vertical potential in Apex Legends.
+Ash and Octane’s ultimates can both be used to get players out of a sticky situation in a flash, even for a fully grouped team.

-While Ash does act like a leading character, her team compositions are actually very versatile.
-Her primary play of ulting towards teams to win quick fights works very well with characters who support this.
+Team compositions are actually very versatile for Ash.
+Apex Legends has many characters who support her primary play of ulting towards teams to win quick fights.
 Bloodhound, Seer, and Crypto are all fantastic choices.
 Their ability to scan for information makes it very easy for the team to determine where and when to portal forward.
 Additionally, Seer and Crypto can use their tactical and ultimate abilities respectively to gain massive advantages right before the instant push comes in.